SiChiTong/flappy_automation_test/README.md

 sudo apt-get install python-pygame
 ```

+## Runthe simulation

-To run the simulation, open the Ubuntu Terminal and navigate to your workspace location:
+Open the Ubuntu Terminal and navigate to your workspace location:
 ```
 cd ~/catkin_ws/
 ```